Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nikkei 225 Index Performance

-The Nasdaq Composite closed down 3.07%, led by a 6.9% drop in Nvidia.
-The Dow Jones Industrial Average also lost 699.57 points, or 1.73%, to close at 39,669.39; the S&P 500 fell 2.24% to 5,275.70.
+As a result, the Nasdaq Composite closed down 3.07%, led by Nvidia's 6.9% drop.
+The Dow Jones Industrial Average also lost 699.57 points, or 1.73%, closing at 39,669.39; the S&P 500 fell 2.24%, to 5,275.70.

-Notably, Japan's Nikkei 225 index rose nearly 1% after US President Donald Trump, who directly participated in negotiations with the Japanese delegation, said bilateral trade talks had made "great progress".
+Notably, Japan's Nikkei 225 index rose nearly 1% after US President Donald Trump, who directly participated in negotiations with the Japanese delegation, said that bilateral trade talks had made "great progress".

 Source: https://thoibaonganhang.vn/thi-truong-co-phieu-chau-a-giao-dich-trong-than-trong-162920.html